Pearson-Higher-Ed/design/c/drawer/v1.0.0-beta.8/index.md

     text: |
       The basic version of the drawer has a section for a title at the top and a built in close 'x' icon.

       Content may populate the area below this with 20px margins.
+Custom background colors and dividing lines may extend to 100% width.
     contents:
       - type: wide image
         src: ./assets/basic.view.png